Generalized nil-Coxeter algebras over discrete complex reflection groups: Background and motivation

-Coming to finite-dimensionality, it was shown in the program of Shepler--Witherspoon (see e.g.~\cite{SW4}) that when the algebra $A$ with coproduct is finite-dimensional over a field $\bk$, it is possible to characterize the graded $\bk[t]$-deformations of $A \ltimes \Sym(V)$, whose fiber at $t=1$ has the PBW property.
-For $A = NC(M)$, this deformation-theoretic consideration directly motivates our main classification result in Theorem \ref{ThmC}.
+Coming to finite-dimensionality, it was shown in the program of Shepler and Witherspoon (see e.g.~\cite{SW4}), and then in \cite{Kh}, that when the algebra $A$ with coproduct is finite-dimensional over a field $\bk$, it is possible to characterize the graded $\bk[t]$-deformations of $A \ltimes \Sym(V)$, whose fiber at $t=1$ has the PBW property.
+For $A = NC_W({\bf d})$, this deformation-theoretic consideration directly motivates our classification result in Theorem \ref{ThmC}.

 We conclude with a third connection to the aforementioned active program on PBW deformations.
 We studied in \cite{Kh} the case when $(A,\m,\Delta)$ is local with $\Delta(\m) \subset \m \otimes \m$.
 In this setting, if $\m$ is a \textit{nilpotent} two-sided ideal, then one obtains a lot of information about the deformations of $A \ltimes \Sym(V)$, including understanding the PBW deformations, as well as their center, abelianization, and modules, especially the simple modules.
-Now if $A = NC(M)$ then $\m$ is generated by the $T_i$; this explains the interest above in understanding when $\m$ is nilpotent.
+Now if $A = NC_W({\bf d})$ then $\m$ is generated by the $T_i$; this explains the interest above in understanding when $\m$ is nilpotent.
 Theorem \ref{ThmC} shows that this condition is in fact equivalent to the generalized nil-Coxeter algebra being finite-dimensional.